 VAD and Ellagic acid have been found in Walnuts and Persian walnuts.
 It's too early to say whether walnuts can inhibit xanthine oxidase - there are not enough confirming studies.
 Nor do we know how many you would have to eat to reduce your uric acid level, and by how much uric acid would be reduced.
 Hopefully this knowledge will come in time.

-PARSLEY is an herb and it's a good food for gout, even if it probably won't reduce your uric acid level.
+Parsley is an herb, and it is a good food for gout, even if it probably won't reduce your uric acid level.
 Read about parsley for gout.